 To look at, the aurora borealis is a dancing light display in the sky comprised of shimmering bands of changing colours that range from green (the most predominant colour) to yellow, blue, and purple.
 Their intensity starts off as barely visible, but as the sky darkens, they become ever brighter until the flickering ribbons are replaced by intense coronas of shifting colours that are occasionally joined by arcs, rippling curtains, and shooting rays.

 In actuality, activity on the sun’s surface over 92.94 million miles away is what is causing these lights.
-Vast solar storms are constantly erupting on the surface of our nearest star which create enormous clouds of electrically charged particles that travel out into the solar system.
+Vast solar storms are constantly erupting on the surface of our nearest star which creates enormous clouds of electrically charged particles that travel out into the solar system.

 But what about the colours?
 Well, again, there’s some interesting science behind the phenomenon.
 The two main gases in our atmosphere are nitrogen and oxygen, and if you remember your science class at school, you’ll know that different gases radiate different colours when they’re heated.